RillingDev/ok/README.md

 ### Chaining

 Multiple validators can be used for a single element in a given order by chaining them.
-To chain multiple validators, add a comma between their keys in the ok data-attribute.
+To chain multiple validators, add a comma between their names in the data-attribute.
 When using chaining, the field will only be considered valid if all validators succeed.
 Once a validator marks the field as invalid, all further validators are skipped.

 ```html